-Identification using video medium
+Identification using video medium 12J.
+(1) An identification procedure using video medium shall be conducted-

-- 12J.
-(1) An identification procedure using video medium shall be conducted- - (a) by showing an eyewitness moving images of the suspect together with similar images of at least eight other persons who resemble the suspect;
+(a) by showing an eyewitness moving images of the suspect together with similar images of at least eight other persons who resemble the suspect; $\mathbf{25}$

-- (b) by ensuring that the eyewitness is shown at least nine images before an identification is made; or - (c) in circumstances where there are two suspects of roughly similar appearance by- - (i) showing an eyewitness moving images of the suspects together similar with images of at least twelve other persons who resemble the suspects; and - (ii) ensuring that the eye-witness is shown at least fourteen images before an identification is made. - (2) The identification officer shall ensure that where there is more than one eye-witness, only one eye-witness is shown the video images at a time. - (3) Where a video identification procedure is used, the persons referred to in subsection (1) shall, as far as possible, resemble the suspect in terms of race, colour, age and general appearance. - (4) All the images referred to in subsection (3), shall be shown to the eye-witness, individually and sequentially.
+- (b) by ensuring that the eyewitness is shown at least nine images before an identification is made; or - (c) in circumstances where there are two suspects, by- - (i) showing an eyewitness moving images of one suspect at a time with similar images of at least eight other persons who resemble the suspects; and - (ii) ensuring that the eye-witness is shown at least nine images before an identification is made.

+(2) The identification officer shall ensure that where there is more than one eye-witness, only one eye-witness is shown the video images at a time.

+(3) Where a video identification procedure is used, the persons referred to in subsection (1) shall, as far as possible, resemble the suspect in terms of race, colour, age and general appearance.

+(4) All the images referred to in subsection (3), shall be shown to the eye-witness, individually and sequentially.